Candles

 Charging leads

-Gather them up separately and wrap an elastic band around them, pop them inside a deep candle tin or jar and you have all of your leads neat and untangled.
+Gather them separately, wrap an elastic band around them, and pop them inside a deep candle tin or jar.
+Now you have all your leads neat and untangled.

 Preparing your used jar